The Battle of Trafalgar (Turner): History

-This work depicts a scene from the Battle of Trafalgar, a naval battle fought between the British and Franco-Spanish fleet off Cape Trafalgar in southwest Spain.
-The British had twenty-seven ships to the thirty-three of the Franco-Spanish fleet.
-Despite this, the British came out as decisively victorious and captured or destroyed nineteen of the Franco-Spanish ships.
-Admiral Nelson, of the British Navy, took an unconventional approach to this battle and split his fleet into two lines, one led by his flagship Victory and the other by his subordinate Collingwood, to attack the Franco-Spanish fleet in columns perpendicular to their line.
-At the height of the battle Nelson was shot from a nearby French ship and mortally wounded.
-Despite this upsetting death, the victory at Trafalgar represented a crucial naval victory for the British.
-Their dominance effectively established them as the great naval power and ended Napoleon’s plans to conquer England.
-The significance of this battle for British history cannot be overstated.
-Afterwards, many citizens called for a government commissioned work of art depicting the battle.
-This reflected the role of the history painting and the artist by demonstrating the virtue of the hero, Lord Nelson, to the entire nation.
+The painting depicts a scene from the Battle of Trafalgar, which fought was fought on 21 October 1805 between a British fleet under Horatio Nelson and a Franco-Spanish fleet under Pierre-Charles Villeneuve and Federico Gravina off Cape Trafalgar.
+Nelson's fleet gained a decisive victory, capturing or destroying 18 ships of the line while losing none of their own.
+Prior to the battle Nelson decided to split his fleet into two columns, one led by him and the other by his subordinate Cuthbert Collingwood, to attack the Franco-Spanish fleet perpendicular to their line of battle.
+At the height of the battle Nelson mortally wounded by French gunfire.
+Despite the loss of Nelson, the victory at Trafalgar was met with widespread rejoicing in Britain and ended any real effort by Napoleon to invade Britain.
+Following the battle, the British public campaigned for paintings of the engagement to be created.
 The importance of Nelson and his tactics are referenced in Victorys dominating position in the scene, the execution as a history painting, and Turner's care in rendering all elements of the scene.